peacewalker122/peacewalker122.github.io/content/1-posts/I-wish.md

 > Behind every successful man, there is a strong, supportive woman.

-I even really thought to married her someday, my heart are deeply invested in her and I can't wait to met her in his happiest form.
+I even really thought to married her someday, my heart are deeply invested in her and I can't wait to met her in her happiest form.
 Eventhough were have a different religion it really doesn't matter for me at that time.
 Live felt amazing with her it just happy, and fall in love again and again.

 I really loved her.
 Our love was a journey of countless moments where we kept falling for each other, always rekindling the spark.
 It was the happiest version of me.
 I once felt like the happiest man on earth.
 My Spotify playlist is the witness of how happy I was.
 Mornings felt meaningful because of her, and at night, we used to chat at 9 PM until we fell asleep, usually around 12 or 1 AM.
 Funny enough, we rarely called or video chatted—everything was through text.
 Strange, perhaps, but I didn’t mind because I loved spending time with her, no matter the media.